Roth IRA: Income limits

 The lower number represents the point at which the taxpayer is no longer allowed to contribute the maximum yearly contribution.
 The upper number is the point as of which the taxpayer is no longer allowed to contribute at all.
 People who are married and living together, but who file separately, are only allowed to contribute a relatively small amount.

 However, once a Roth IRA is established, the balance in the plan remains tax-sheltered, even if the taxpayer's income rises above the threshold.
 (The thresholds are just for annual eligibility to contribute, not for eligibility to maintain a Roth IRA.)

 To be eligible, one must meet the earned income minimum requirement.
 In order to make a contribution, one must have taxable compensation (not taxable income from investments).
 If one makes only $2,000 in taxable compensation, one's maximum IRA contribution is $2,000.

-If a taxpayer's income exceeds the income limits, they may still be able to effectively contribute by using a "backdoor" contribution process (see Traditional IRA conversion as a workaround to Roth IRA income limits below).
+If a taxpayer's income exceeds the income limits, they may still be able to effectively contribute by using a "backdoor" contribution process (see backdoor contributions below).

 Contribution limits

 Contributions to both a Roth IRA and a traditional IRA are limited to the total amount allowed for either of them.
 Generally, the contribution cannot exceed your earned income for the year in question.
 The one exception is for a "spousal IRA" where a contribution can be made for a spouse with little or no earned income provided the other spouse has sufficient earned income and the spouses file a joint tax return.

+The Roth annual maximum input increased to $7,000 as of 2024, is a $1,000 increase from prior years and $500 increase from 2023.
+It is highly recommended that an investor to max-out the annual input amount for maximum return; however, penalties exist for going above the maximum allowable investment amount.